badzianga/Quack/README.md

 Quack Engine is a currently developed small 3D game engine created using C++ and OpenGL.

+## Features
+Since Quack Engine is still in development, it doesn't have many features.
+However, for now, it allows you to:
+- create your own Engine-derived class with auto-called methods
+- create a scene with objects to which you can connect components
+- render pre-defined meshes (plane, cube)
+- transform objects on the scene

 ## Usage Example
 ```C++
 #include <Quack/Core/Engine.hpp>